MelihCelik00/courier-tracking-system/README.md

 ## Getting Started

 ### Prerequisites
-- Docker and Docker Compose
+- Docker Desktop/Orbstack or any other docker engines
 - Java 21 JDK
 - Gradle 8.x